Parler urges U.S. judge to order Amazon to restore its platform

 "Amazon made the only real choice that it could, which was to suspend the account," she said.

-It wants a temporary court order to be restored to Amazon's servers while it litigates.
+Parler wants a temporary court order that it be restored to Amazon's servers while it litigates.

 Rothstein said she would rule "as quickly as possible."